OUR STAFF AND BOARD

 No other job openings are currently available.
 However, we are always growing - if you feel like you’d be a good fit, we would love to hear from you.
 Email info@clarkcountyfoodbank.org with your resume and a brief description of your fit.

 AmeriCorps positions are contracted through Washington Service Corps for a 8-10.5 month term of service.
-AmeriCorps members receive a monthly living allowance (stipend) of $33,150 for a 10.5 term.
+AmeriCorps members receive a living allowance (stipend) of $33,150 for a 10.5 term.
 Additional benefit and compensation information can be found here.